LewisTowart/IaC/Configuration-mangement-with-Ansible/Ansible.md

-# Infrastructure as Code (IaC)

-Helps us codify all things related to infrastructure.
-Can write a language we can read that can instruct the machines and execute tasks accordingly.

-An example is being to automate the process of SSHing into the VM and installing packages or running commands like update and upgrade.

 ## Ansible - Configuration Management

 Ansible and configuration management is responsible for being able to ping instances and install what ever packages you specify on them.